Nvidia overtakes Microsoft to become world’s most valuable company

 The computer chip maker also overtook Apple in valuation earlier this month.

-US computer chip maker Nvidia has become the world’s most valuable company after its share price reached an all-time high on Tuesday.
+US computer chip maker Nvidia has become the world’s most valuable company after it reached an all-time high valuation of 3.34 trillion dollars (£2.63 trillion) on Tuesday.

-The firm’s stock price rose more than 3% during the trading day to end at nearly 136 dollars, making it more valuable than tech giant Microsoft, which had held the most valuable title.
+The firm’s stock price rose more than 3% during the trading day to end at nearly 136 dollars (£107), making it more valuable than tech giant Microsoft, which had held the most valuable title.

 The company had already overtaken Apple in valuation earlier this month.